 Community or Constituency Served

-From FY15 to FY17, the Humanities Center served more than 50,331 participants at 237 events in 64 communities across Minnesota.
-In the past five years, the Humanities Center served more than 181,123 people in nearly 85 communities across Minnesota; a 45% increase over the previous five years.
+From FY17-FY19, the Minnesota Humanities Center (MHC) served more than 109,326 participants at 324 events in communities across Minnesota.
+In the past five years, MHC has served more than 140,279 people at 488 events in 60+ communities across Minnesota.
 Since the Arts and Cultural Heritage Legacy Fund became available in 2009, our reach has broadened to include more cultural groups, children’s museums, civics education programs, cultural organizations, cities and local municipalities, and state agencies.

-The Humanities Center has expanded our statewide distribution of programming through traveling exhibits, touring nearly 37 campuses of the MN State Colleges and Universities system.
+MHC has expanded our statewide distribution of programming through traveling exhibits, bringing our We Are Water MN exhibit to numerous towns and our Why Treaties Matter exhibit to nearly 37 campuses of the MN State Colleges and Universities system.
 The Humanities Center remains committed to building networks of strong relationships across Minnesota.
 New collaborative programming with Veterans-led organizations and Somali-led organizations provide promising new and innovative opportunities to engage more Minnesotans in humanities programming.
 Additionally, the Humanities Center continues to deepen its partnership with state government, building on existing relationships and fulfilling our promise to provide humanities leadership, programs, and resources in Minnesota.

-Emergent audiences for the Humanities Center over the next few years include the refugee and immigrant communities impacted by the war in Southeast Asia.
-The war in Southeast Asia left an indelible mark on millions of people.
-Minnesotans are engaging with these topics with a depth not seen in decades thanks to a major media event, the release of the epic, 18-hour Ken Burns and Lynn Novick documentary “The Vietnam War” through PBS stations nationwide last fall.
-The release of this documentary allows a unique opportunity for public humanities programming that amplifies, deepens, and extends this public conversation about the war in Vietnam and Southeast Asia.
-Due to Minnesota’s large Hmong and Vietnamese communities, there is an urgent need to include Veterans’ voices from the nine Allied Forces in Southeast Asia who fought alongside the U.S. during the Vietnam War; we amplify these stories in particular.
+Emergent audiences for the Humanities Center over the next years include the refugee and immigrant communities impacted by the war in Southeast Asia.
+The war Southeast Asia left an indelible mark on millions of people.
+In 2017/2018, MHC hosted multiple events allowing Minnesotans to engage with these topics with a depth not seen in decades thanks to a major media event — the release of the epic, 18-hour Ken Burns and Lynn Novick documentary “The Vietnam War” through PBS stations nationwide in late 2017.

 Geographic Area Served